• What is Copywriting?

 Start Small Before Scaling

 I would also strongly advise you to start with a small daily spend—even as little as $5—and then increase it when you start seeing positive results.
-It can be very tempting to get excited about the possibilities of paid advertising and want to start out by spending $30 or $40 dollars a day.
+It can be very tempting to get excited about the possibilities of paid advertising and want to start by spending $30 or $40 a day.

 You may find your target audience is not clicking on your ads and you may need to adjust.
 Or you may find it’s not worth your time and other client acquisition tactics are far more lucrative.